bgelens/Mendix-AzurePack/Documentation/MendixOperations.md

 ```

 >>Please note that the IPv4 address shown here is an "internal" ip address and the port displayed is the RDP port (which can be ignored as tcp 5986 is used for remote connectivity to the VM).
->>If you want to connect to the VM using this ip address, you need to be connected to that network.
+>>If you want to connect to the VM using this ip address, you need to be directly or indirectly connected to that network.
 >>Alternatively, if deployed in an Azure Pack environment using network virtualization, a PAT rule can be created for the VM so the port 5986 is exposed via a public IP.

 Now you can run functions where the name starts with the noun ```MXWAPackMendixApp``` to manipulate the Mendix App / Services via the VMs address.